Liberal Arts Major

 With your degree, you may successfully find.....

-- a career in business...employers are more interested in employees who can think than in employees who have learned specific course material.
-You can teach someone how to keep accounts, but you can’t easily teach them to make good decisions.
+- a career in business...employers are interested in employees who can think than in employees who have learned a specific course subject.
+You can teach someone how to keep accounts, but you can’t easily teach them to make good decisions or to think both critically and creatively.

-- a career in Human Services...employers who work with the public seek out employees who have experience with the vast variety of cultures in this country and globally.
+- a career in Human Services...employers who work with the public seek out employees who have experience with the vast variety of cultures in this country and around the world, and who have developed cultural competency.

 - a career in many of the fields included in the LAR major: for example, museums (art history), newspaper reporting (English), politics (Political Science), public policy (Policy Studies), social work (sociology), court advocate (Crime and Justice Studies), and much more.